 All water supplies should be terminated on the wall to the rear of the autoclave, at a point within one metre of the point of connection to the autoclave.
-(See installation drawing.)

 In hard water areas it will be necessary to use softened water for the supplies to the autoclave to prevent scaling of the autoclave vessel and heating elements.

 Hard water can also reduce the life span of liquid ring vacuum pumps and drain condensers when fitted, however the cost of supplying treated water to these may be considered prohibitive, and if this is the case, then a second water supply will be required.

 If the autoclave is to be connected to a distilled or de-mineralised water supply care should be taken to guard against the corrosion of copper pipework due to excessive purity of the water supply.

-The water level detection system of most autoclaves is operated on a conductivity-based system, due to this feed water requires a minimum conductivity level of 10-15 micro Seimens.
+The water level detection system of most autoclaves is operated on a conductivity-based system, due to this feed water requires a minimum conductivity level of 100 micro Seimens.

-Autoclaves with an automatic water fill system require a DN15 water supply terminated in an appliance tap with a suitable connector for a standard appliance hose.

-Autoclaves with liquid ring vacuum pumps require a further DN15 water supply terminated in a 1/2" BSP/DN15 compression fitting.

-Autoclaves with drain condensers require a water supply for the condenser.
-The size of connection for this will vary depending upon the specification for the individual autoclave.
-In most cases a supply in DN20 will suffice, however in some cases expanding up from a DN15 supply locally in the area of the autoclave may not provide a sufficient water flow to reduce the autoclave discharge to the desired temperature.
+Water supply pressure should be in the range of 3.0 to 4.0bar.

+Water supply flow rate should be 0.5m3/hr